 Samsung Galaxy S8 is one of the most good-looking smartphone of 2017.
-S8 was the first smartphone to be introduced with an almost bezel-less screen.
+Galaxy S8 is the first smartphone to be introduced with an almost bezel-less screen.
 The overall appearance of S8 is iconic.
 Samsung has worked a lot on its software as well.
 They have introduced some new features like iris scanner and Bixby.
 The developers of Samsung have also worked really hard on tweaking the Camera app as now it gives great quality pictures.
 The battery life of S8 is optimal for daily use, it gives you a full day without any issues.
-The display screen of S8 is just amazing, it offers sharpest and clearest screen among all the other smartphones.
+The display screen of S8 is just amazing, it offers the sharpest and clearest screen among all the other smartphones.
 Well, in this guide we will particularly talk about software issues and how to install stock firmware on Galaxy S8.

-Talking about the hardware the American and Chinese versions of S8 are running on Snapdragon 835, whereas the international version is running on Samsung’s very own Exynos 8895 Octa-core.
+Talking about the hardware.
+The American and Chinese versions of S8 are running on Snapdragon 835, whereas the international version is running on Samsung’s very own Exynos 8895 Octa-core.
 There is also 4 GB of RAM to assist the processing.

 Why do you need to Install Stock Firmware on Galaxy S8?

 There can be a number of answers for this question, if you want to unroot your phone and go back to stock firmware from some custom ROM then you will have to flash stock firmware on your Galaxy S8.
 If your phone is not behaving in an orthodox manner you are having random boots.
 There is some issue that is not going away by clearing cache or even by a factory reset.

 The option that is left with you is to install stock firmware on Galaxy S8 or S8+ is either by ODIN or smart switch.
 It makes it clear if the issue you are having on your S8 is because of firmware/software or is it a hardware issue, so you need to take it to some repair shop to get it fixed.
 If it is a software issue then flashing stock firmware will completely solve it once and for all.